 It's a gain of over 6,000% for investors who bought shares of Pharmacyclics Inc. (PCYC) back in February 2010 and held them all these years - a handsome reward for long-term investors.

 German automotive supplier Continental AG said its annual profit increased nearly 24 percent from the previous year, as sales improved in spite of adverse impact from currency.
 Further, the company lifted its sales forecast for the year.

-After moving sharply higher over the course of the two previous sessions, stocks appear poised to extend the rally in early trading on Friday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 25 points.
+Stocks are likely to move to the upside in early trading on Thursday, regaining some ground after closing lower in the two previous sessions.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 37 points.